-I also recently wrote my first episode of Bones, a JFK-themed story which turned out to be the highest-rated episode in more than a year.
+I also wrote the JFK-themed episode of Bones, which turned out to be the highest-rated episode in more than a year.
 The credit for that belongs not to me, but to terrific work by the producers, director, and actors.
 This was huge fun.

-Last year when the Battlestar Galactica prequel Caprica was first being created, I was hired to take the dozens of small references to the 12 colonies over the 5 years of BSG and weave them into a coherent set of cultural and physical histories.
+When the Battlestar Galactica prequel Caprica was first being created, I was hired to take the dozens of small references to the 12 colonies over the 5 years of BSG and weave them into a coherent set of cultural and physical histories.
 As a huge fan of the show, this felt a bit like having Gene Roddenberry knock on the door and ask out of the blue: “hey, what’s up with these Klingons?”
 At the start of the show’s run, Syfy and NBC Universal approached DK about turning my show bible thingy into an actual little travel book, with deadpan entries on where the good restaurants are on Leonis and how to avoid (or enjoy) a Picon bar fight.
 This was a blast to write.